“One day the Pharisees and Sadducees came to test Jesus’ claims by asking him to show them a miraculous sign from heaven.

 - on mountain slopes when rapid orographic lifting occurs because of strong winds pushing moist air upslope quickly.

 Rapidly rising moist air results in the condensation of large amounts of water vapour, massive energy release (latent energy), rapidly dropping air pressure, and strong updrafts.
-These can produce huge clouds, called supercells (click here for more on supercells).
+These can produce huge clouds, called supercells.

 Turbulence within the atmosphere is a result.
 This can be problematic for aircraft!
-You don’t want to fly into a thunderstorm!
+You don’t want to fly into a thunderstorm.
 The air is moving up quickly.
 And there are pockets with rapid downdrafts.
-Water molecules are coalescing to form bigger and bigger droplets that eventually will fall as heavy rain.
+Water molecules are coalescing to form bigger and bigger droplets that eventually will fall as heavy rain or hail.
+Because of the strong updrafts, raindrops will have to be very big and heavy to overcome the upward force of the air and fall.
+The presence of large hail as well as strong winds classifies the storm as a severe thunderstorm.
+(Figure 7.18).

 Lightning is created by the buildup of electrical energy (tens of millions to hundreds of millions of volts) within a cumulonimbus cloud or between the cloud and the ground.
 Within the cloud, rapidly moving air “rubs” together, creating electrical polarities.
 Lightning may be compared to the static electricity that is created when you rub two pieces of fabric together (you see sparks) – only on a much more massive scale!
 80% of lightning occurs within clouds themselves, only 20% is directed toward the ground.
 Lightning briefly superheats the air immediately around its path.
 Within 100ths of a second the air temperature rises from normal atmospheric temperature to 15,000 – 30,000°C.